The difference between cyclic and noncyclic photophosphorylation is mainly due to the following factors:

 Key Differences Between Cyclic and Noncyclic Photophosphorylation

-- Cyclic and noncyclic photophosphorylation is the light-dependent photosynthetic pathways that generate ATP by following cyclic and noncyclic electron transport chain, respectively.
+- Cyclic and noncyclic photophosphorylation pathways are light-dependent photosynthetic reactions that generate ATP following the cyclic and noncyclic electron transport chain.

-- Cyclic photophosphorylation follows anoxygenic photosynthesis that predominantly occurs in photosynthetic bacteria like green sulfur and nonsulfur bacteria, purple bacteria etc. Oppositely noncyclic photophosphorylation follows oxygenic photosynthesis that commonly takes place in autotrophic green plants, algae and cyanobacteria.
+- Cyclic photophosphorylation follows anoxygenic photosynthesis that predominantly occurs in photosynthetic bacteria like green sulfur and nonsulfur bacteria, purple bacteria etc. Oppositely, noncyclic photophosphorylation follows oxygenic photosynthesis that predominantly occurs in autotrophic green plants, algae and cyanobacteria.

-- In cyclic phosphorylation, electrons flow in a cyclic or circular pattern, as it expels out of the PS-I and returns back into it.
-The electrons flow linearly in a zig-zag pattern in noncyclic phosphorylation, by going out of the PS-II, entering into the PS-I, and finally to the NADP+.
+- Electrons flow in a cyclic or circular pattern during cyclic phosphorylation as electrons return to the PS-I. Conversely, electrons flow linearly in a zig-zag pattern in noncyclic phosphorylation by going out of the PS-II, entering into the PS-I, and finally to the NADP+.

-- In cyclic phosphorylation, water do not lyse to give protons and oxygen.
-Oppositely, in noncyclic phosphorylation water molecule photolyses to liberate oxygen into the atmosphere.
+- In cyclic phosphorylation, water does not lyse to give protons and oxygen.
+Oppositely, water molecule photolyses to liberate oxygen into the atmosphere during noncyclic phosphorylation.

-- Diuron function as an inhibitory agent that is commonly used as herbicide and algaecide that generally inhibits the noncyclic phosphorylation.
+- Diuron functions as an inhibitory agent commonly used as herbicide and algaecide, inhibiting the noncyclic photophosphorylation.

 - Both cyclic and noncyclic photophosphorylation is the light-dependent photosynthetic reaction.